 Conditions under which Splunk Enterprise cannot build or update a summary

-Splunk Enterprise cannot build a summary for a search when the data you want it to summarize meets the following conditions:
+Splunk Enterprise cannot build a summary for a report when the data you want it to summarize meets the following conditions:

 - The number of events in the hot bucket covered by the chosen Summary Range is less than than 100k.
 You see a Summary Status warning that says Not enough data to summarize when this condition exists.